tsugiproject/tsugi-php-exercises/README.md

 Tsugi Developer List
 --------------------

-Once you start developing Tsugi Applications, you should join the Tsugi Developers list so you can get announcements when things change.
+You should join the Tsugi Developers list so you can get announcements when things change.

     https://groups.google.com/a/apereo.org/forum/#!forum/tsugi-dev